ksaj/helloworld/README.md

 ## hw-rpi3-3

 Hello World using fwrite(). fwrite() is typically used to work with binary data instead of text mode.
-Of course, ascii is a subset of binary data, so it works fine for spitting out words, too.
+Of course, ascii is made up of binary, so it works perfectly well for spitting out words, too.

 ## hw-rpi3-4